dyreschlock/schlock-bot/README.md

 * **!currentbets** -- view all of your current bets

 **Who's that Pokemon?** - Guess on a random pokemon for 20 points.
 The Bot will listen to all messages and when any text matches the current pokemon, points will be awarded.
+Streaks will increase point payout.

 * **!whodat** -- Starts the game with a random pokemon from all generations.
 * **!whodat [gen]** -- Starts the game with a random pokemon a particular generation.